-This article gives an overview of the different fundamental song forms, and where those song forms are currently being used in popular songs.
-It provides a basic understanding of common modern song forms, although, for simplicity, some of the root musical forms or classifications of musical forms have only been referenced rather than explored completely.
+This song form overview provides an introduction to song form, commonly used song forms and examples of those song forms being used in popular songs.
+It provides a basic understanding of the structure and use of common modern song forms.
+For simplicity, some of the root musical forms or classifications of musical forms have only been referenced rather than explored completely

 Song Form describes the structure of songs in an easy to understand framework.
-When using song form letters are assigned to the different sections of a song, where repeated sections are assigned the same letter as was assigned on the first occurrence of that section.
+When using a song form, letters are assigned to the different sections of a song, where repeated section types are assigned the same letter as was assigned on the first occurrence of that section type.
 The letters then create a map of the overall song, or the song architecture of the key feature of that type of song.
 Thinking of song form helps song writers retain an overview of songs and how the sections of music that make up the song are organized.

 It should be noted that the meaning of some terms such as “verse” and “chorus” has changed over the years.